dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Continued to do the same.. spent almost 10% of the book.

 **Thoughts**: Can't believe I spent a whole day with a book.
 The last time that happened was almost a year ago.
 Feeling so happy..

+### Day 11: Apr-23-18 Monday
+**Today's Progress**: Same as yesterday.. spent the day on book.. was sick

+**Thoughts**: Believe might have completed almost another 5%.. but not so sure..